 by Texas Homesteader

-Whelp, I had to hold off on this post because cold-process soap was a large part of our Christmas gift baskets and I didn’t want to let the cat out of the bag before the big day!
-LOL But I’ve had many requests for me to share our soap recipe so I’m sharing with you today.
-We made several batches using different oils and also different dried botanicals from our ranch.
+I’ve had many requests for me to share our soap recipe so I’m sharing with you today.
+We made several batches using different oils and also different dried botanicals from our homestead.
 We’re using dried lavender blooms from the beautiful lavender in my flower beds.
 I also enjoy using crushed dried rosemary from the mammoth rosemary bush at our porch.

 (Note, if you want some of the handmade items I write about but don’t want to make them yourself, I often sell our handmade items in my